dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 ## Lime’s Observation Deck

-We wrapped up the evening on the pool/observation deck at our hotel, watching the rapidly changing light
+We wrapped up the evening on the pool/observation deck at our hotel, watching the rapidly changing light.

 ![A group of islands silhouetted as the sun sets behind an island to the left.](phl-jpn-elnido-11.jpg){data-responsiver=cinemascope}